10:00 AM | Newman Flanagan Center

 You have the option to complete a certificate program to teach in Catholic schools.
 This certificate program is a partnership between the four Iowa Catholic Dioceses and BCU’s education and theology departments.
 Although not a full teaching endorsement, this certificate enables you to teach religion courses and gives you preferential hiring status in Diocesan schools.

-Core K-12 Education Courses
+K-12 Education Program Courses

-EDUC 03 IS - Introduction to Education Computer/Media Technology
+EDUC 03 IS - Educational Technology

 This is an introduction to using computers and information technology in education.
 The various uses of computers and technology in education are examined with an emphasis on creating all types of digital media: text, images, audio, and video.
 The student will become familiar with common productivity tools, and will identify useful education-related Internet resources.
 The student will look at how information technology is being used in today's classrooms.
 Read more »